1 / 7

 There’s a pair of clear and concise dials in the Zetec model, but other versions get a 10.1-inch semi-digital cluster that can be configured in a number of different ways.
 The rest of the dashboard is fairly conventional, with a central screen flanked by a pair of air vents.
 The audio and heating controls are positioned in the lower half of the centre console.

 The buttons are a little on the small side, but thankfully the console boasts a far simpler layout than S-MAX models of old.
 The flagship Vignale features plush leather, climate controlled front seats with massage function, a leather-trimmed steering wheel and enhanced ambient lighting.

 Quality and finish

-Upgrading to the Titanium doesn’t mean an upshift in quality and finish, but the ST-Line and Vignale offer a genuinely premium feel.
+Upgrading to the Titanium (which is now the entry level model new) doesn’t mean an upshift in quality and finish, but the ST-Line and Vignale offer a genuinely premium feel.
 Take the ST-Line, which features a heated and perforated leather-trimmed steering wheel with red stitching, a leather-trimmed gear lever gaiter (also with red stitching), and heated sports seats with eight-way electric adjustment.

 The flagship Vignale is designed to edge the Ford S-MAX deep into premium car territory.
 To this end, it comes with perforated leather trim, climate-controlled front seats with 10-way electric adjustment and a massage function, a leather-trimmed instrument panel, active noise control, deep-pile carpets, Vignale tread plates and classy ambient lighting.